-Make sure that all of the teeth are level.
-If you have variations in the teeth, you need to get them all to the same level.
+Before you start filing, make sure all of the teeth are level.
+If there are variations in the teeth, you will need to make them level again.
 This process is known as jointing.
-Clamp the saw into the vice, using two strips of wood to support the blade and to add rigidity.
+Clamp the saw into the vice and use two strips of wood to support the blade and add rigidity.

 Make sure the teeth protrude 2 inches above the top of the vice.
-Grab the mill file and starting from the heel end of the blade, run it down the tooth line towards the toe.
-It should flatten the facets and leave a uniform line.
+Grab your mill file and start from the heel end of the blade, moving the file along the tooth line toward the toe.
+This should even out the teeth, leaving you with a uniform edge.
 Use three or four strokes to perfect the line.

-The benefit of jointing is that it creates a flat surface at each tooth point to guide your work when you start sharpening the saw blade.
+The benefit of jointing is that it creates a flat edge along the tips of the teeth to guide your file when you start sharpening the saw blade.

 2. Set the Teeth

-Place the saw set so that the center hammer (the metal winding mechanism that bends the tooth against the anvil) aligns with the point of the tooth and squeeze.
-The tooth will move away from you.
-Repeat this process on every other tooth, then flip the saw blade and work along the teeth that you missed out.
+Place the saw set so the center hammer (the metal winding mechanism that bends the tooth against the anvil) is aligned with the point of the tooth and then squeeze the handles.
+The tooth should move away from you.
+Repeat this process on every other tooth, then turn the blade around and work along any teeth that you missed on your first pass.

 3. Put on Your Safety Equipment

-Put on your goggles and reclamp your saw in the vice.
-Make sure the bottom of the gullets are 0.063 inches above the top of the vice.
-Now place the taper file in between the first pair of teeth.
-You should have a tooth set towards the right of you and another away from you to the left.
+Put on your safety goggles and reclamp your saw in the vice.
+Make sure the bottoms of the tooth gullets are 0.063 inches above the top of the vice.
+Now place the taper file between the first pair of teeth.
+You should have teeth on both sides, with one facing you from the right and another facing away to the left.

 4. Start Filing

-With your index finger pressed firmly on the file at the point where it meets the tooth, push the file down into the gullet.
+Press your index finger firmly on the file at the point where it meets the tooth, then push the file down into the gullet.
 This should rotate the file into the gullet at an angle that matches the 15 degrees of the crosscut teeth.

-Maintain the bevel angle and take your first stroke, making sure the file stays in the gullet.
-You are aiming to reduce the flat on the front and back teeth by half.
+Maintain the bevel angle and make your first stroke, ensuring the file stays in the gullet.
+Your aim is to reduce the flat area on the front and back teeth by half.

 5. Skip the Next Tooth

-Skip a gullet and repeat the same process, using a uniformed number of strokes.
-The reason why you miss out a tooth is because they are set in reverse.
-So when you get to the end of the blade, you can start with the first gullet you skipped and work along the blade.
-Just make sure that the set on the left is facing towards you and the right faces away.
+Skip a gullet and repeat the sharpening process, using the same number of strokes.
+You are skipping a tooth because they are in alternating directions.
+When you reach the end of the blade, you can start with the first gullet you skipped and work along the blade in the same manner.
+Just make sure the teeth on the left are facing toward you and those on the right are facing away.

-To get the neatest finish on the blade, you need to get a block of India stone at 600 grit, and with the saw placed flat on the table, run the stone along its edge.
-This evens the set and removes any burrs created by the filing process.
+To achieve the highest-quality finish on the blade, you will need a block of India stone at 600 grit.
+With the saw placed flat on your table, gently run the stone along its edge.
+This will remove any burrs created by the filing process.

-Flip the blade over and do the same to the other side, making sure you use gentle pressure.
+Flip the blade over and do the same to the other side and your saw should be ready to use.

 1. Clamp the Saw

-In the same way you clamped the crosscut saw, make sure you use two strips of wood to add support to the blade while it is in the clamp.
-You should set the height of the gullets at the same as the crosscut saw, at 0.063 inches.
-Make sure the saw heel is on your right.
+Clamp your saw to hold it in place while you work, using two strips of wood to support the blade in the clamp.
+You should set the height of the gullets at 0.063 inches above the top of the vice.
+Make sure the saw’s heel is to your right.

 2. Place the File in the First Gullet

-Place the file in the first gullet, ensuring it is firmly seated to the bottom.
-Hold the file perpendicular to the saw blade, so the file is flat with the table.
+Place the file in the first gullet, ensuring it is firmly seated at the bottom.
+Hold the file perpendicular to the saw blade, so it is parallel to the table.

 3. Start Filing

-When you pass the file across the gullet, you should see fresh steel appear on the front and back of the teeth that straddle the gullet, as well as the gullet itself.
+When you pass the file across the gullet, you should see fresh steel on the front and back of the teeth on each side of the gullet, as well as in the gullet itself.

-Continue filing until you see the flat disappear on the right-hand side.
-When you are satisfied, move to the next tooth in the sequence and repeat the process.
+Continue filing until you can’t see the flat area on the right anymore.
+When you are satisfied, move on to the next tooth and repeat the process.
 Work along the blade until you reach the end.